Stomp dance

 The stomp dance is performed by various Eastern Woodland tribes and Native American communities in the United States, including the Muscogee, Yuchi, Cherokee, Chickasaw, Choctaw, Delaware, Miami, Caddo, Tuscarora, Ottawa, Quapaw, Peoria, Shawnee, Seminole, Natchez, and Seneca-Cayuga tribes.
-Stomp dance communities are active in North Carolina, Oklahoma, Alabama, Mississippi, and Florida.
+Stomp dance communities are active in Georgia, North Carolina, Oklahoma, Alabama, Mississippi, and Florida.

 Names and etymology

 The English term stomp dance refers to the "shuffle and stomp" movements of the dance.
 In the Muskogee language the dance is called opvnkv haco, which can mean "drunken", "crazy" or "inspirited" dance.
 This usually refers to the exciting, yet meditative effect the dance and the medicine have on the participants.
 In the Shawnee language, the dance is called nikanikawe which refers to a dance involving friends or Nekon.
 It is also called the "leading dance" by many Shawnees, but most simply call it the "stomp dance".
 In the Caddo language, the dance is called kakiʔtihánnakah.